Vacxe/brisbane-mobile-meetup-how-to-scale-your-tests/README.md

   * Team growing, you have about 20 developers for each platform, and about 1000 UI tests.
   * Now you not able to run UI tests for each Pull Request anymore, because almost each run fails (*Simple math: Success rate for each tests 0.998 ^ 1000 = **13% Success***).
-  * Developer compalining about execution time.
+  * Developer complaining about execution time.
 Each run taking **more then one hour**
   * You need to find solution...

 ---